Daktoo/Wormhole-X-Treme/README.txt

-Wormhole X-Treme v0.854
+Wormhole X-Treme v1.1.3

 New Install:

-0. Download the zip containing plugin, hsqldb, and gate shape files.
+0. Download the jar containing plugin, hsqldb, and gate shape files.

-1. Unzip file into same directory that your craftbukkit.jar exists in.
-This should put the hsqldb.jar into the lib/ folder, the WormholeXTreme.jar into the plugins/ folder, and the latest versions of GateShapes into the plugins/WormholeXTreme/GateShapes/ folder.

-2. start server
+1. Place the file into the plugins/ folder.
+Once the server fully started, the plugin should place all the necessary files into plugins/WormholeXTreme.

-3. (Optional) Stop the server and edit the newly generated /plugins/WormholeXTreme/settings.txt file as needed.
+2. (Optional) Stop the server and edit the newly generated /plugins/WormholeXTreme/settings.txt file as needed.

 3.1.
 (Optional) Edit gate shapes in /plugins/WormholeXTreme/GateShapes/